Conducting ACH Business with the Federal Reserve Banks

 ACH items must be delivered to and received from the Federal Reserve Banks via an electronic connection.
 A financial institution may secure a connection capable of transmitting and receiving items or may choose to use the connection of a third party service provider for the transmission and receipt of items.
 Even if an institution itself does not maintain a connection capable of transmission and receipt, it can still monitor its FedACH activity and provide information services to its customers by securing an information only connection.

 The Federal Reserve Banks’ FedLine Solutions provide a variety of capabilities.
-Please do not hesitate to contact the Customer Contact Center (CCC) for assistance with understanding options or with service activation.
-You can find the CCC contact information by using Find Your Contacts via the Contact page.
+Please do not hesitate to contact the Support Center for assistance with understanding options or with service activation.
+You can find the Support Center contact information by using Find Your Contacts via the Contact page.

 The connection options available are discussed in detail on the FedLine® Solutions page.